Chupakebr/SOLMOVE/README.md

 - Test managment data (test plans) not moved
 - Not tested with Urgent transactions (they have there own task list)
 - Cycles not moved and need to be created and mapped
+- Custom fields created with AET, so far supports only fields created in CUSTOMER_H
 ```

 ## Instalation